bokysan/docker-alpine-bootstrap/README.md

 - [sed](https://www.gnu.org/software/sed/)
 - [vim](https://www.vim.org/) (who can live without it)
 - *s3* A bash script for downloading secure files from AWS s3 without the need for the full fledged AWS client
-- *get-authorization-token* A bash script for getting AWS ECR repository authorization token without the need for AWS client.
+- *ecr-get-authorization-token* A bash script for getting AWS ECR repository authorization token without the need for AWS client.
+- *ecr-get-login* A script that mimics the `aws ecr get-login` output

 # AWS

-These two scripts (*s3* and *get-authorization-token*) will require you set propery environment variables before invoking them, namely: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`.
+The scripts (e.g. *s3* and *get-authorization-token*) will require you set propery environment variables before invoking them, namely: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`.
 If you're an AWS user, you'll know what they eman.